Yanchep: Amenities and facilities

-While there is no hospital at Yanchep, the area has a medical facility, and also has one large dedicated aged care facility with 160 high care beds available, reducing the need for travel for local families.
+While there is no hospital at Yanchep, the area has a medical facility, and also has one large dedicated aged care facility.

 Education

 There are currently four schools in Yanchep: Yanchep Beach Primary School, Yanchep Rise Primary School, Yanchep Lagoon Primary School and Yanchep Secondary College.

 From 1975 to 2014, Yanchep District High School was the only school in Yanchep.
 It opened for Kindergarten to Year 7 students in 1975, later expanding to Year 10 in 1981.
 The school served Yanchep, Two Rocks, Carabooda and Woodridge.

 In 2014, Yanchep Beach Primary School opened, catering for students from kindergarten to Year 6.
 It is an independent public school.

 In 2018, Yanchep Secondary College opened for students from Year 7 to 11, expanding to Year 12 the following year, replacing Yanchep District High School as the local secondary school, and giving Year 11's and 12's living in Yanchep and Two Rocks the option of attending school nearby.
 Before Yanchep Secondary College opened, Year 11's and 12's had to travel to Mindarie Senior College or Butler College to access schooling.
 Yanchep District High School became a K-6 school and was renamed to Yanchep Lagoon Primary School.